openstack/tacker/doc/source/contributor/vnfd_template_description.rst

 Monitoring the VDU
 """"""""""""""""""

-A VDU can be monitored by pinging it on port 22 for 3 times at an interval of 2 seconds every 20 seconds.
-Number of retries be 6 and timeout of 2 seconds.
-It can be re-spawned in case ping fails.
-This is described under **monitoring_policy**.
+A VDU can be monitored by pinging it.
+The following VNFD pings VDU1 with 3 ECHO packet counts, 0.2 second intervals and 2 second timeout options per monitoring trigger.
+Ping is attempted up to 6 times unless it returns an exit code 0.
+On VDU2, Tacker tries to open http://<VDU2_mgmt_ip>:80 with 2 second timeout and 6 retries.
+Both VDUs have 20 second delay time from creation or respawning to start monitoring.
+The VDUs can be re-spawned in case of failure.
+See :doc:`monitor-api` for more information.

 ::